-Autumn is that seasonal sweet spot between the balmy, bug-bitten days of summer and the frigid frost of winter, a time when fiery foliage makes outdoor excursions even more alluring.
-While leaf-peepers from all over the East Coast flock to the mountains, forests and waterways of North Carolina, some of our state’s most stunning natural spaces remain peaceful and idle.
+Autumn is that seasonal sweet spot between the balmy days of summer and the frost of winter, a time when fiery foliage makes outdoor excursions even more alluring.
+While leaf peepers from all over the East Coast flock to the mountains, forests and waterways of North Carolina, some of our state’s most stunning natural spaces remain peaceful and idle.
 This fall, soak up North Carolina’s show-stopping seasonal color in overlooked wild places.

 1 Medoc Mountain State Park

 1 Medoc Mountain State ParkHollisterSee on map

 Just outside the town of Hollister, Medoc Mountain State Park is an inviting but inexplicably often ignored autumn retreat.
-Laced with more than 10 miles of hiking trails, the park offers everything from gentle, streamside rambles to more rugged loops over the park’s rocky bluffs.
+Laced with nearly 30 miles of hiking trails and 9 miles of biking trails, the park offers everything from gentle, streamside rambles to more rugged loops over the park’s rocky bluffs.
 Take to the placid waters of Fishing Creek or bring a picnic and set up shop for the day in the midst of the park’s sprawling, fall-color-tinged meadow.

 3 Falls Lake State Recreation Area

 3 Falls Lake State Recreation AreaWake ForestSee on map

 Enjoy autumn colors at one of our state’s most unique outdoor spaces, Falls Lake State Recreation Area in Wake Forest.
 A veritable paddler’s paradise, the recreation area actually consists of a series of access sites dotting the forest-fringed fingers of a massive 12,000-acre reservoir.
 Beyond the water, many of the access points also feature campsites, mountain biking trails and hiking trails, including an extensive segment of the Mountains-to-Sea Trail, which hugs the lake’s southern shore.